EricBatlle/Sallegram/README.md

 #### Setup

-In the file Database.php on the path ```./src/lib/Database/Database.php``` you can uncomment the user and password to access the Database with Vagrant.
+In the file Database.php on the path ```./app/config/prod.php``` you can use your own dbname, user and password to access your own Database.

 ```composer install``` command **must be executed ** before start using the application
 correctly.
 This command will instal the Bootstrap package as well as the other project